Suggestions

 _client.connect(token);

-Step 5: Make a call
+Step 5: Make an outgoing call

 1. Initialize StringeeCall2

-import 'package:stringee_flutter_plugin/stringee_flutter_plugin.dart';
+import 'package:stringee_plugin/stringee_plugin.dart';

 ...